Our very own Sociology Chair, Professor Deborah Carr, was quoted in the...

-Graduate study in Sociology at Boston University includes both Master’s and Ph.D. programs.
+Graduate study in Sociology at Boston University include both a Master’s and a PhD program.
 Building on core knowledge in Social Theory and in Research Methods, students specialize in various fields within Sociology, pursuing original research that contributes to the field and laying a foundation for careers in research, teaching, and applied sociology.

 The interests of our students reach from Boston around the world.
 Recent dissertations and current work have explored such topics as the cultural significance of Fenway Park; the post-war coping practices of Cambodian widows; the effects of race and class on women’s experience of domestic violence; networks and attainment among Latinas in Boston’s public housing units; the social determinants of technological innovations at research and development laboratories; well-being among American and Soviet-born Jewish elders; the role of evangelicalism in the changing economic and political situations of El Salvador and South Africa; altruism in Argentina; and AIDS among youth in Malawi.